• techcode 9 months ago

 This is especially frustrating when I know there's a location that isn't showing so I can't set a detour, or if I'm physically nearby something that's not being shown in relevant results, for whatever reason.
 Our locations aren't always especially useful to us, but having that data is apparently creating some value for them.

-• BobaFloutist a day ago
+• BobaFloutist 9 months ago

 If I want location specific results, I add the city I'm in to the search (or "near me").